 Soil is the fundamental and non-renewable natural resource that sustains agricultural production and its fertility status is the single most important determinant of crop productivity and cropping-system sustainability.
 Periodic monitoring of soil health parameters such as pH, electrical conductivity, organic carbon and the major plant nutrients (nitrogen, phosphorus and potassium) is essential to formulate site-specific, need-based nutrient management strategies rather than relying on blanket fertilizer recommendations.
 Imbalanced and indiscriminate use of chemical fertilizers over successive cropping seasons, without reference to the inherent nutrient supplying capacity of soils, has been widely reported to cause secondary and micronutrient deficiencies, declining factor productivity, and deterioration of soil physical and biological properties.

-Chandrapur district, located in the eastern Vidarbha region of Maharashtra, is characterised by a hot, sub-humid to semi-arid climate and is predominantly underlain by basaltic parent material that has given rise to deep to medium-deep black soils (Vertisols and associated soil groups) interspersed with shallow, gravelly and lateritic soils in the undulating uplands.
+Chandrapur district, located in the eastern Vidarbha region of Maharashtra, is characterized by a hot, sub-humid to semi-arid climate and is predominantly underlain by basaltic parent material that has given rise to deep to medium-deep black soils (Vertisols and associated soil groups) interspersed with shallow, gravelly and lateritic soils in the undulating uplands.
 Agriculture in this tract is largely rain-fed and centered on cotton, soybean, pigeon pea and paddy in the low-lying and irrigated pockets.
 Given the intensification of cropping and the continuous removal of nutrients without commensurate replenishment, periodic soil testing at the village level assumes particular significance for guiding farmers and extension agencies towards rational fertilizer use and integrated nutrient management.

 Village-level soil fertility assessment allows the spatial variability in nutrient status to be identified and understand, thereby enabling the preparation of soil health cards and nutrient management plans tailored to specific fields rather than administrative blocks.